 We have so many wonderful places to see wildlife in Wales, but a visit to Skomer Island always feels like a very special event.

-The Countryside Council for Wales (now CCW but at the time The Nature Conservancy Council) and the Wildlife Trust of South and West Wales together bought the island in 1959.
+The Countryside Council for Wales (now part of Natural Resources for Wales, NRW, but at the time The Nature Conservancy Council) and the Wildlife Trust of South and West Wales together bought the island in 1959.
 It is managed by the Wildlife Trust of South and West Wales.

 The boats for the Skomer Island depart from Martin's Haven on the coast of Pembrokeshire.